-This Statement of Ethical Principles sets a standard to which members of IES practising as Professional Engineers should aspire in their working habits and relationships.
-The values on which it is based should apply in every situation in which professional engineers exercise their judgement.
+This Statement of Ethical Principles sets a standard to which members of IES should aspire in their working habits and relationships.
+The values on which it is based should apply in every situation in which IES members exercise their professional judgement.

-• not knowingly mislead or allow others to be misled about engineering matters;
+• not knowingly mislead or allow others to be misled

 Honesty and Integrity

-- be alert to the ways in which their work might affect others and duly respect the rights and reputations of other parties;
+- be alert to the ways in which their work and behaviour might affect others and respect the privacy, rights and reputations of other parties and individuals

-- avoid deceptive acts, take steps to prevent corrupt practices or professional misconduct, and declare conflicts of interest;
+- avoid deception and take steps to prevent or report corrupt practices or professional misconduct

 Respect for Life, Law and the Public Good

-- ensure that all work is lawful and justified;
+- ensure their work is lawful and justified

-- take due account of the limited availability of natural and human resources;
+- take due account of the limited availability of natural resources

-Professional Engineers should aspire to high standards of leadership in the exploitation and management of technology.
-They hold a privileged and trusted position in society, and are expected to demonstrate that they are seeking to serve wider society and to be sensitive to public concerns.
+IES members should aspire to high standards in leadership and communication They hold a privileged and trusted position in society and are expected to demonstrate that they are seeking to serve wider society and to be sensitive to public concerns.
 They should:

-• be aware of the issues that engineering and technology raise for society, and listen to the aspirations and concerns of others;
+• be aware of the issues that engineering and technology raise for society, and listen to the views, concerns and aspirations of others;